AlarkaSanyal/SimpleJavaExamples/README.md

 * Use 2.
 MinimalTree to build a tree.
 * Use Queue to build the LinkedLists for each level.

+### 4. CheckBalanced
+Find if a tree is balanced or not. ("balanced" is true if difference between left and right node is never more than 1)

+**Concept**
+* Use recursion and set an error value (e.g.: Integer.MIN_VALUE) if at any step height difference between left side and right side is more than 1.

 ### Practice
 #### 1. GraphDFS
 Implementing DFS traversal using simple Node class.